 Patients are often provided with CPAP as the first option in sleep apnea treatment and, by all means, if it works for you keep it up.
 However, if you are one of the many patients who find the machine too bulky, annoying and uncomfortable to continue with indefinitely, do not stick by it just because you assume an oral appliance is less affordable.

 Doctors will usually want to see that easier options have not proven successful before suggesting surgical procedures to address sleep apnea.
 It is appropriate to keep it as a last resort based not only on the physical toll surgery can take on you, but the financial toll as well.

 Depending on what precisely is blocking your airway, you may be suited for jaw repositioning, uvulopalatopharyngoplasty (the removal of tissue on your soft palate) or nasal surgery to straighten your septum.

 The costs vary greatly between these procedures, though typically they are tens of thousands of dollars.
 For most patients, that is more feasible with the assistance of health insurance.

 Given that sleep apnea is a serious medical condition, treatment is typically covered either in part or in full by your health insurance, depending on the specific benefits of your plan, of course.

 We encourage you to contact your health insurance provider to ask about the particulars of sleep apnea coverage.
 The team at New Jersey Sleep Apnea Solutions is also available to help you navigate what can often be a complicated system to ensure you do not spend more than you have to in order to get the treatment you deserve.
 In addition to being an in-network provider for Horizon Blue, we work with all insurance providers, which includes Medicare.

-To schedule an appointment with Dr. Stein to determine the best — and most economical — treatment for you, call (855) 949-7667.
+To schedule an appointment with the doctors to determine the best — and most economical — treatment for you, call (855) 949-7667.